Dr Sarah Meer, Selwyn

 Her book Uncle Tom Mania was a finalist for the George Freedley Memorial Award and was widely reviewed, including in Victorian Studies, New England Quarterly, Legacy, American Literature, Journal of American Culture, Journal of Southern History, Journal of African American History, American Literary Scholarship, Civil War Book Review, Slavery and Abolition.
 Its first chapter has been reprinted in Elizabeth Ammons, ed.
 Harriet Beecher Stowe's Uncle Tom's Cabin: A Casebook (Oxford University Press, 2007) and partially reprinted in Harold Bloom, ed.
 Harriet Beecher Stowe's Uncle Tom's Cabin (Chelsea House, 2008).

-Current research projects grow out of the different strands of Uncle Tom Mania: — transatlantic cultural connections in the nineteenth century; the textual and performative cultures of abolition; the nineteenth-century stage.
+Current research projects grow out of the different strands of Uncle Tom Mania.

-She is one of the convenors of the Society for Theatre Research's 2016 conference, Theatre in the Regency Era,
+She was one of the convenors of the Society for Theatre Research's 2016 conference, Theatre in the Regency Era, and she is a member of the advisory boards of the Journal of Transnational American Studies and FORECAAST (Forum for European Contributions to African American Studies).

 Areas of Graduate Supervision

 Nineteenth-century and American topics

 - 'Slave Narratives as Literature', Cambridge Companion to Slavery in American Literature, ed.
 Ezra Tawil (Cambridge University Press, 2016)

 - 'Old Master Letters and Letters From the Old World: The Uses of Correspondence in Frederick Douglass's Newspapers', Edinburgh Companion to Nineteenth-Century American Letters and Letter-Writing, ed.
 Celeste Marie Bernier, Judie Newman, Matthew Pethers (Edinburgh University Press, 2016)